 a clogged milk duct; a cyst filled with milk.
 It may occur in the breast during breast-feeding.
 See also cyst, duct.

-like familial adenomatous polyposis (FAP), Gardner syndrome is an inherited condition in which polyps develop at a young age and often lead to cancer.
+like familial adenomatous polyposis (FAP), Gardner syndrome is an inherited condition in which polyps develop in the colon at a young age and often lead to cancer.
 It can also cause benign (not cancerous) tumors of the skin, soft connective tissue, and bones.
 See also APC gene, familial adenomatous polyposis, polyp.

 of or referring to the stomach.

 also called GISTs.
-Tumors that grow from special cells on the intestinal wall known as the interstitial cells of Cajal.
+Tumors that grow from special cells on the gastrointestinal wall known as the interstitial cells of Cajal.
+Most GISTs start in the stomach or small intestine.
 These tumors may or may not be cancer.
 GIST cancers are very different from other more common types of GI tract cancers in treatment and outlook.
 See also gastrointestinal tract.

 also called the GI tract or the digestive tract.
-It is made up of those organs and structures that process and prepare food to be used for energy; for example, the stomach, small intestine, and large intestine.
+It is made up of those organs and structures that process and prepare food to be used for energy, including the esophagus, stomach, small intestine, and large intestine.

-a piece of deoxyribonucleic acid (DNA) that has information on inherited traits such as hair color, eye color, and height, as well as susceptibility to certain diseases.
+a piece of deoxyribonucleic acid (DNA) inside a cell that has the information to make a specific protein.
+Genes are responsible for inherited traits such as hair color, eye color, and height, as well as susceptibility to certain diseases.
 See also deoxyribonucleic acid, mutation.

 a type of treatment being studied in which defective genes would be replaced with normal ones.
 The new genes could be delivered into the cells by viruses or proteins.
 See also gene.

-the process of counseling people who might have a gene that makes them more likely to develop cancer.
+the process of counseling people who might have a gene that makes them more likely to develop cancer or another disease.
 The purpose of counseling is to explore what the genetic test results might mean, help them decide whether they wish to be tested, and support them before and after the test.
 See also gene, genetic counselor, genetic testing.

 a specially trained health professional who helps people as they consider genetic testing, as they adjust to the test results, and as they consider whatever screening and preventive measures are best for them.
 They can also help a person understand what their results may mean for other family members, See also genetic counseling, genetic testing.

-tests that can be done to see if a person has certain gene changes known to increase cancer risk.
+tests that can be done to see if a person has certain gene changes known to increase the risk of cancer or other diseases.
 Such testing is not recommended for everyone, but for people with certain types of family history.
 Genetic counseling should be part of the genetic testing process.
-See also genetic counseling.
+See also genetic counseling, hereditary cancer syndrome.

 the total deoxyribonucleic acid (DNA) and sometimes ribonucleic acid (RNA) in a single cell, representing all of the genetic information of the organism.
 The term genome can also refer to certain types of genetic material, such as that in the cell’s nucleus (nuclear genome) or mitochondria (mitochondrial genome).
 See also deoxyribonucleic acid, gene, ribonucleic acid.